Candidate privacy Notice

-- Corporate Research and Investigations LTD (CRI Group) is a “data controller”.
+- CRI Group is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.

 - You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker or contractor).
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).

 - If you have questions regarding your personal data and how we use it, please contact our Compliance Department (acting as DPO) using the contact details below: Compliance Department, email@example.com

 We, CRI Group, will comply with data protection law and principles, which means that your data will be: